YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What should you send the clinic before travelling?

 Send the full CBC report, not only the platelet line.
-The clinic should see hemoglobin, white blood cells, neutrophils, lymphocytes, platelet count, mean platelet volume if reported, and the laboratory reference ranges.
+I need to see hemoglobin, white blood cells, neutrophils, lymphocytes, platelet count, mean platelet volume if reported, and the laboratory reference ranges.
 If there are flags or comments on the report, include them.

 Send older CBC results when available.
 Trend is very useful.
 A platelet count that has been stable for five years is not interpreted in the same way as a count that fell sharply last month.